 If your dog is not having regular bowel movements – at least once per day – he may be constipated.
 If you notice that your dog misses a bowel movement, make sure he drinks plenty of water and continue to monitor him.
 If he fails to have a bowel movement for more than two days in a row, there is a good chance he is suffering from constipation.

-If the constipation lasts beyond 2-3 days, consult a veterinarian, as chronic constipation can lead to more serious health conditions.
+What to give a constipated dog prior to going to the vet can vary depending on the time the constipation lasts.
+If constipation lasts beyond 2-3 days, consult a veterinarian, as chronic constipation can lead to more serious health conditions.
 There are plenty of home remedies for constipation in dogs, which you can try if your dog is having trouble going.

 Lack of fiber in the diet is the number one driver of constipation in both humans and dogs.
 If your dog is constipated, check out the ingredients in his food to make sure there is a source of fiber.
 If his food lacks fiber, speak to your vet about changing to a more fiber-rich brand.
 You may also want to give your dog fiber supplement pills.
 Often, increasing the amount of fiber in your dog’s diet will help eliminate instances of constipation.

 Pumpkins aren’t just for Jack-o-Lanterns and pie.
 Giving your dog a little bit of pumpkin with his food can help cure constipation.
 Pumpkins contain a significant amount of water, and are a great source of fiber as well.
 If you don’t have a pumpkin laying around the house – which you probably do not – you can purchase canned pumpkin at your local grocery store.

 Both humans and dogs benefit from bran (wheat and oats) in their diets.
 Adding bran to your dog’s diet, in the form or bread or a muffin, can work as a preventative measure against constipation.